How to sell your timeshare yourself

 What do you own?
 We have had a lot of people contacting us not really understanding what timeshare program they own.
 Is it a fixed week or floating?
 Do you own a deed or a right to use?
 Is it annual, biennial, triennial?
 Even or odd years...
 How does your program work?
 Can you trade within the club or do you need to trade with an exchange company?

-Once you advertise your program, chances are you will receive all kind of inquiries from 2 types of buyers: those who know your property and the mechanics of timeshare; and, 2) those who are interested but do not know how it works really.
+Once you advertise your program, chances are you will receive all kind of inquiries from 2 types of buyers: those who know your property and the timeshare concept; and, 2) those who are curious and have very little knowledge about timeshares and how it works.
 To avoid sounding like a broken record, you should know from the start who you are dealing with.

-Type 2 buyers: You should be prepared to plainly explain the mechanics of the timeshare concept to first-time buyers; however, too much information may be confusing and you might lose their interest.
+Type 2 buyers: You should be prepared to plainly explain the mechanics of the timeshare concept to first-time buyers; however, too much information may be confusing and overwhelming for a first-time buyer.
 Try to present your program in as relevant a manner to your buyer as possible.
-Therefore, your first challenge here is to establish a good rapport with your prospect and find out how your program can match his or her interests.
-Make sure what you’re explaining matches your buyer’s inquiry...
-If you get into lengthy explanations you can quickly lose his or her interest, therefore, give short and relevant answers to their questions.
-Ask questions to determine what your buyer needs is what you can offer.
+Therefore, your first challenge here is to establish a good rapport with your prospect and find out how your program can relate to his or her interests at best.
+If you get into lengthy explanations about the concept you can quickly lose his or her interest.
+Therefore we recommend you start by answering your buyer’s inquiry with short and relevant answers.
+Ex., what is timeshare?
+You own a week in a resort location which can be exchanged to other destinations around the world.

 2. Know the transfer procedures and associated costs.

-Most developers would disclose such information at the time of purchase in your contract; however, it sometimes could be a grey zone.
+Most purchase contract would contain such information; however, it sometimes undisclosed and you must contact your resort to find out the current cost and procedures.
 Therefore one of the first steps would be to check with your resort and find out what’s involved with the transfer of your ownership (try getting it in writing to keep as a reference).
-Secondly, your resort’s administration may be assisting owners and be willing to give information such as: has past resale transaction done lately?
-What kind of prices programs such as yours traded at?
-Was a resale company, if any, used to assist the sellers and if so, which one?
+Secondly, your resort’s administration may be assisting owners and be willing to give you information on past resales history; What kind of prices programs such as yours traded at?
+Was a legitimate resale company involved?
+If so, which ones?

 3. Know the comparables.

-Google your property.
+Research the resales market for comparables - Google your property.
 You’ll soon see what other travelers have reported on it.
 If you agree with the comments... then you’ll know how to present it to potential buyers.
 If you disagree ...
 Write your own comments and add pictures to support your points.
-These comments found on the net are always to be taken with a grain of salt.
-However, if they make your property look bad, something has to be done about it and as a member or owner, you should take the right initiative to present your timeshare property more accurately.
+Sometimes feedback from travelers are outdated and should be taken with a grain of salt.
+However, if they make your property look bad, and you know the issues have been addressed.
+Write something about it.
+As a member or owner, you should take the right initiative to present your timeshare property accurately.

-In your asking price, you must factor in the additional transfer costs as well as the annual fee.
-Also, whoever enjoys the benefit of the Trade for the year should bear the cost of the annual fee for that year.
-Therefore, this can be added to your price or offered as an incentive.
+In your asking price, you must factor in the additional transfer procedure and associated costs .
+If you own a deeded ownership or a notarized lease, this may involve additional closing cost.
+Your resort will be the one to inquire about the procedures and associated costs involved in transfering your ownerhsip.
+Also, most transfer will take effect for the following year.
+Therefore, whoever enjoys the benefit of the interval for the year should bear the cost of the annual fee for that year.
+It will be up to you to include it in your price or offer it as an incentive.
 Lastly, will you transfer your Exchange Network membership as well as the deposited time in it?
-If so, keep in mind that these should not affect your asking price; however, it should be outlined as added benefits in buying your program and may help you close the sale.
+If so, keep in mind that while you do not have to include it in the transaction, you could use it as an additional incentive to help you close the sale in your favor.

 5. Know if you’re up to the process or not.